-Unlike a lot of the more uncertain places we move to, Busan or Idaho for instance, we were fully confident that we were going to love living in the Yucatán peninsula.
+Unlike a lot of places we move to, Busan or Idaho for instance, we were fully confident that life in the Yucatán Peninsula was going to be wonderful.
 It didn’t take anywhere near a month to confirm that.
-And life is even better than expected.
-In our first month, we introduced ourselves to the wonderful cuisine, explored Maya ruins, and even learned how to scuba dive.
-An eventful 30 days… and I don’t know whether to be excited that we’ve still got another two months to look forward to, or disappointed that we’re already a third done.
+We spoiled ourselves with wonderful cuisine, explored Maya ruins, relaxed on the beach, and started to learn about our new home.
+They were an eventful 30 days, and I didn’t know whether to be excited that we still had another two months to look forward to, or disappointed that we were already a third done.

 –Subscribe To Our RSS Feed

 Mike: One of our first days on Cozumel was spent scuba diving, and then taking a trip to the Cozumel Pearl Farm.
 The weather was gorgeous, we were with fun people, and while sailing back in the direction of a beautiful Caribbean sunset, I knew that I would always be able to look back on the experience as one of life’s few perfect days.

 is something I will never forget.
 And doing the first fun dive made it all worth it.
 Scuba really opens up a whole new world.

 Mike: I’d like to say “Yucatecan Food” in general, but that’s a cheat.
 So, I’ll go with panuchos, more of a snack really, which I’d never heard of before.
 Panuchos are corn tortillas sliced open and filled with refried beans, then covered with shredded chicken or turkey, onions, avocado and jalapeños.
 Runner-up: poc-chuc.

 All Yucatecan food is great (except for papadzules, which I don’t like).
 But if I had to choose one dish to eat every day for the rest of my life: Huevos Motuleños.
 And I love Chaya everything!
 And Lime Soup!